JakeBogie/builder-gcp/README.md

 ```

 ### Pick an Environment Name
+You will be replacing variables shortly that will require this name.
+Choose a name that you will be comfortable with.
+Example: pksv1.

 ### Modify the SSL Config File
 In the 'ssl' directory modify the contents of the ssl.conf file to suit your environment.
-Replace all of the variables `DOMAIN.IO` with the domain name you will be using.
+Replace all of the variables in 'ALL CAPS' with the domain name you will be using.

+__*(This example uses RSA-2048 encryption.
+Currently, only RSA-2048 and ECDSA P-256 encryption are supported by GCP Load Balancers.)*__
 ```
 [ req ]
 default_bits       = 2048